WokLibCodeClub/breakout/step06-finishing_touches/README.md

 First, make a variable called **speed_up** and set this to a value of 1.05.
 This will be a global variable so put it in the section of your code where other variables are declared.
 A good place would be just below the declarations for **vx** and **vy**.

-Since we want the speed to increase whenever the ball hits the bat we need to add code inside the **if** block which tests for the all hitting the bat - this begins `if ball.colliderect(bat):`.
+Since we want the speed to increase whenever the ball hits the bat we need to add code inside the **if** block which tests for the ball hitting the bat - this begins `if ball.colliderect(bat):`.
 Inside this block add two lines of code which multiply the variables **vx** and **vy** by **speed_up**.
 This will make the ball travel faster every time it hits the bat.
 You can easily change the value of **speed_up** if you want to make this effect bigger or smaller.
 Experiment!

 #### 2. Winning and Losing